GUIDE TO: Caesarean Births - What to Expect, How to Prepare & Recover

 There’s no reason why having a caesarean birth can’t be the most beautiful day of your life.
-We live in a culture of fear around birth where vaginal births are considered “natural” birth and a caesareans, therefore, are not.
+We live in a culture of fear around birth where vaginal births are considered by some to be “natural” births and a caesareans, therefore, are not.
 We’d like to reframe this for you.
 When my son, Thomas, was born via emergency caesarean, many people said to me “oh well, better luck next time”, “I’m so sorry you had a caesarean”.
-No wonder women feel like they’ve failed some how.
+No wonder women feel like they’ve failed some how!
 But you know what?
 That day, I was the bravest I’d ever been in my life.
 It took great courage and trust.
 My son’s birth was the the most natural way for him to come into the world.
-My son wouldn’t have survived a vaginal birth so, for him and I, his abdominal birth was natural and beautiful…and life saving.
+My son wouldn’t have survived a vaginal birth so, for him and me, his abdominal birth was natural and beautiful…and life saving.
 And I certainly won’t be apologising for that any time soon!
-Remember ladies, we are ALL super heroes and we deserve to own our births and feel proud.
+Remember ladies, we are all super heroes and we deserve to own our births and feel proud.

 If you are planning to have a caesarean birth, our Positive Caesarean Class is perfect.
 This two-hour private session is designed to help you and your birth partner look forward to your cesarean as a positive birth experience.
 You’ll learn:

 Breathing techniques for a calm pregnancy, birth, feeding and beyond